sailfish009/goodvibes/HACKING.md

     cd build
     ninja

+(from now on, we assume that `PWD=<goodvibes-dir>/build`)

+In order to install in a staging directory:

+    DESTDIR=../staging ninja install

 Goodvibes build is quite modular.
 Features that require an external library can be disabled at build time.
 To see all the options available, enter the build directory and run: